1.General: The Editors will welcome contributions from all parts of the World.

 10. Nomenclature should conform to that most frequently used in the scientific culture field concerned.

 11.Page proofs in word file of template will be sent to the corresponding author for checking.
 Corrections to the proofs must be restricted to printer’s errors.
 Any substantial alterations other than these may not be accepted.
 Authors are particularly requested to return their corrected proofs as quickly as possible via online submission in order to facilitate queuing in publication.
 Please note that authors are urged to check their proofs carefully before return especially to follow strictly the template predefined format.
 The corresponding author will receive a .free pdf file of his/her paper.
 Order of the whole printed issue can be arranged at author’s expense.

 12. Swift publication & Pre-Publication.
-Normally the processing time for each paper is within 3 months at the latest., free of charge.
-Rapid publication is made only after author’s request to have a swift peer review processing within 10 days.
-In this case upon acceptance and proof read the pdf of the accepted paper is uploaded online as Early View of Forthcoming Issue to our web platform (www.sci-cult.com) at the author’s expense due to increased editorial processing time and refereeing procedure.
-Author is provided by an official Letter of Acceptance.
+Normally the processing time for each paper is within 3 months at the latest, free of charge.
+Subject to the exceptional interest of an article we apply fast review.
+At any rate all proof read articles are uploaded online as Early View of Forthcoming Issue to our web platform (www.sci-cult.com).
+For coloured photos in print this is the author’s expense.
+Author is provided by an official Letter of Acceptance & DOI.
 The digital registration of articles is made through the www.zenodo.org and Hellenic National Documentation Center (http://www.ekt.gr/en/index.html)

 14. Copyright Notice.
 The journal publishes original papers which should comprise previously unpublished data, interpretation or syntheses concerning all aspects of science and technology in culture, ancient cultural issues.
 The editors will not consider manuscripts which are under consideration by other publishers and check for plagiarism.
 It is assumed that once you have submitted an article to this journal, it will not be sent to other publishers until a decision about inclusion has been made.